 Scope ContractPlan section defining In Scope, Out of Scope, and Forbidden files.
 Prevents scope creep.

 SliceA 30–120 minute unit of execution within a plan.
 Has tasks, a validation gate, and optional dependencies.
-Think of it as a commit-sized piece of work that can be validated on its own — small enough to catch failures early, large enough to be useful.
+Commit-sized: small enough to catch failures early, large enough to be useful.

 Validation GateBuild + test commands that must pass at every slice boundary before proceeding.